cory17/react-choropleth/README.md

 # react-choropleth

-A React + redux-observable + Typscript application for making choropleths from Geojson or Topojson files
+A React + redux-observable + Typescript application for making choropleths from Geojson or Topojson files

 ## View